w3c/wai-dynamic-planning/source/initiate/develop_business_case.html.erb.md

 ---

 {:.introduction}
-Develop a tailored business case to respond to why accessibility should be addressed within your organization.
-The business case will be used to persuade stakeholders and management that web accessibility should be financially supported and prioritized.
+An effective business case demonstrates why and how web accessibility aligns and integrates into organizational strategies and goals.
+This perspective is needed by stakeholders and management so they can agree to provide financial support and business priority for accessibility.

 Depending on organizational priorities, the business case should explore: